WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Value: A target type, specifying the amount of votes
 - Duration: A duration type, specifying for how long the vote manipulation lasts

-As a result of a Vote Manipulation the <Target> receives a vote manipulated attribute.
+As a result of a Vote Manipulation the <Target> receives a `Manipulation` attribute.

 ---
 #### Whispering